branzdev/brayan-monge-web-page/README.md

 # Brayan Monge Web Page

-This is my personal website when all visitors can read a little bit about me and my interests and projects.
+This is my personal website where all visitors can read a little bit about me and my interests and projects.

 I'm passionate about web development and also love to learn new things every day and stay up to date with the tech industry and standards.